Glossary | Mortgage Terms, Definitions, and Plain‑Language Home Loan Explanations

 Yield Spread Premium (YSP) — Compensation paid to a broker or lender for originating a loan at a higher interest rate.

-Year‑End Statement — A summary of mortgage interest and taxes paid during the year, used for tax filing.
+Year‑End Statement — A summary of mortgage interest and taxes paid during the year.

 Yearly ARM — An adjustable‑rate mortgage that adjusts once per year.